JYe16/GeoMotionGPT/README.md

 **GeoMotionGPT** is a novel framework for motion-to-text generation that bridges the gap between human motion understanding and natural language generation.
 Our key contributions include:

-- 🎯 **Geometry-Aligned Tokenization**: A discrete variational quantizer (DVQ) that preserves geometric structure of motion data
+- 🎯 **Geometry-Aligned Tokenization**: A decoder-only vector quantizer (DVQ) that preserves geometric structure of motion data
 - 🔗 **Orthogonal Motion Embeddings**: Regularization technique ensuring motion tokens are well-separated in embedding space
 - 🧠 **GPT-2 Fine-tuning**: Efficient adaptation of pretrained language models for motion captioning